 · Expands options for low income residents to lower their vehicle fuel costs via discounted electricity rates and discounted solar panels and solar for affordable housing (vs gasoline, which costs the same for everyone).

-· Lowers electricity rates for all Californians – not only those who drive an electric vehicle.
+· Lowers electricity rates for all – not only those who drive an electric vehicle.

-· Lowers health care costs for Californians, through fewer doctor visits for patients and lowered health insurance premiums and tax burdens for the broader public.
+· Lowers health care costs, through fewer doctor visits for patients and lowered health insurance premiums and tax burdens for the broader public.

 · Enables savings of many hours spent on gas station fill-ups and mechanical car maintenance.